-As promised here is the Mom post, hope you enjoy it.
-Happy Independence Day!
+As promised here's Mom's post, hope you enjoy it.
+Happy Independence Day America!

 I don’t remember the first time that I participated in my Mom’s Fourth of July Parade.
 There is a picture though… I'm young, perhaps two or three years old, and I'm perched on top of a pony with my mother by my side.
 A small crowd is gathered around us and we all smile and wave for the camera, taken on a rural road outside my grandparent’s home.